manahiyo831/tinySA_mcp/README.md

 - Refer to the [Model Context Protocol documentation](https://modelcontextprotocol.io/docs) for more information on MCP integration.

 ## Materials
-Refer to the `material` directory for additional documentation, including the TinySA user manual and USB interface details.
+Refer to the `material` directory for additional documentation, it will be good to add the file "USB interface.txt" as a AI knowledge.

 ## License
 This project is licensed under the MIT License.